AtinAgnihotri/chirpy/README.md

 - [GET] `/api/chirps` : Get all the chirps in the DB
   - On providing query param `author_id`, Get all chirps in the DB against that author
+  - On providing query param `sort`, Get all chirps in sorted format.
+By default, sort is ascending.
+For descending sort, provide value `desc`

 <br />